Framing Effects in Independent-Agent Large Language Models: A Cross-Family Behavioral Analysis: Appendix

-Responses from all models within the same LLM family were aggregated by directly summing the response counts (A, B, and C) across all models in that family, resulting in family-level statistics.
-This encoding and aggregation procedure ensures consistent statistical analysis across trials and LLM families.
+Responses from all models within the same LLM family were aggregated by directly summing the response counts for A, B, and C across all models in that family, resulting in family-level statistics.
+The cleaned run contains 82 models in 11 families and 3,280 total classifications.